On degenerate sections of vector bundles: Isomorphism in the Grothendieck ring

 \section{Isomorphism in the Grothendieck ring}

-Separability is important in positive characteristic and this is guaranteed by the assumption that all of our fibers are reduced points. \begin{Prop} Suppose $f: Y\rightarrow Z$ is a morphism of finite type $K$-schemes and $A\subset Y$ and $B\subset Z$ are constructible sets such that $f(A)=B$ and $f^{-1}(p)$ is a single reduced point for each closed $p\in B$.
-Then $[A]=[B]$ in the Grothendieck ring $\mc{M}$. \end{Prop}
+We will need a criterion for isomorphism in the Grothendieck ring. \begin{proposition} Suppose $f: Y\rightarrow Z$ is a morphism of finite type $K$-schemes and $A\subset Y$ and $B\subset Z$ are constructible sets such that $f(A)=B$ and $f^{-1}(p)$ is a single reduced point for each closed $p\in B$.
+Then $[A]=[B]$ in the Grothendieck ring $\mc{M}$. \end{proposition}

+\begin{remark} In characteristic 0, the conclusion of Proposition \ref{ISOG} holds if $f:A\to B$ is only a bijection of closed points \cite[Lemma 2.1]{Beke}.
+As a note of caution, we have contacted the author and Lemma 2.1 in \cite{Beke} is correct in characteristic zero, but in characteristic $p$ there is a gap in the proof, since separable maps do not necessarily remain separable when restricted to closed subsets.
+In our case this is guaranteed by the assumption that all of our fibers are reduced points. \end{remark}

 \begin{proof} By assumption $f$ induces a bijection $A\to B$.
 If we write $B=U_1\cup \cdots U_{\ell}$ as a finite union of locally closed sets, it suffices to show $[f^{-1}(U_i)]=[U_i]$.
 Therefore, it suffices to show the case where $B$ is locally closed.
 Similarly, we can break $B$ up further, so that $B$ is irreducible and locally closed.